 top of page

-Kim is a writer, Speech-Language Pathologist and PhD candidate at the Australian Centre for the Advancement of Literacy at ACU.
-She fills her time studying, writing fiction and non-fiction, and is the Assistant Editor for the Australian Journal of Learning Difficulties.
+I am a Speech-Language Pathologist and PhD candidate at the Australian Centre for the Advancement of Literacy at ACU, and assistant editor for the Australian Journal of Learning Difficulties.

 bottom of page